AmberELEC/website/docs/PortMaster.md

 * Duke Nukem 3d - remove sudo, libatomic.so.1 & libogg.so.0 missing
 * Exhumed - remove sudo, libatomic.so.1 & libogg.so.0 missing
 * Nam - remove sudo, libatomic.so.1 & libogg.so.0 missing
-* Quake 2 - Won't run as root
 * Redneck Rampage - remove sudo, libatomic.so.1 & libogg.so.0 missing
 * Redneck Rampage 2 - remove sudo, libatomic.so.1 & libogg.so.0 missing
 * World War II GI - libatomic.so.1 & libogg.so.0 missing